 OK, let’s take a look at the extended ‘explorer’ type vacation.
 This is when you want to get out and see all the interesting points of a region while saving as much money as possible.

 Example: You’re finally going to get out and see all those amazing national parks in the western United States; Yosemite, Yellowstone, Natural Bridges, Zion, Cascades, Glacier, etc. You’ve given yourself two weeks to get to as many of the parks as possible before you return home.
 You can book a bunch of plane trips, hotels and rental cars, then spend at least a third of your time traveling, packing, unpacking, etc. In addition, you’ll incur some serious costs just to accomplish the logistics of it all.
 The alternative: rent an RV.
 Most RV rentals cost about a hundred dollars a night, though the price does go down the longer you rent the vehicle.
 The advantage of this is the fact that you never have to pack/unpack until the end of your journey.
 In addition, you’ll likely bring your own food for most of your meals, and this will save you a bundle.
 Most RV rentals don’t require a special license, and are easy to navigate after a short training session from the rental facility.
 Do an online search for ‘RV Rental’ and check around for the best prices.

-CASH 1 always enjoys saving money, and likes to help you save money whenever possible.
-If you’re thinking of taking that long vacation and are short a few bucks when you get back, come see us and find out if title loans las vegas or hassle free payday loans are right for you.
+CASH 1 always enjoys saving money, and likes to help you save money for a trip whenever possible.
+If you took that long vacation and had an emergency expense, come see us and find out if title loans in Las Vegas or hassle free payday loans are right for you.